 While we probably won’t attempt our own 15-course omakase any time soon, making handrolls feels both fun and manageable.
 Jinsei Motto, a delivery-only sushi spot on Tock makes this possible.
 Along with their regular menu of nigiri, sashimi, and maki, they also sell hand roll kits.
 Each pack costs $40 and comes with spicy tuna, spicy tako, spicy shrimp, salmon, avocado, cucumber, rice, and seaweed.

 This brand new Peranakan spot is from the owners of Serai in Logan Square.
 Unlike Serai, which is casual and more of a carryout operation, Kapitan is located in Lincoln Park and designed to be a sit-down restaurant.
-But until indoor dining returns, they’re focusing on takeout and delivery, and are doing an excellent job.
-For example, the pie tee is packaged with the vegetable filling separately, keeping the pastry nice and crispy.
+And they’re and doing an excellent job with takeout and delivery, For example, the pie tee is packaged with the vegetable filling separately, keeping the pastry nice and crispy.
 Kapitan serves breakfast, lunch, and dinner all-day, with dishes like chee cheong fun, a whole roasted Hainanese chicken, and kuih that changes every week.

 With a menu that changes every day (released on Instagram at 8am), Flour Power is guaranteed to break you out of your pasta rut - something we just made up, but are 100% certain exists.
 This carryout-only spot has a short menu of handmade pastas (available pre-made or as meal kits) and you’ll rarely see the same thing twice.
 From campanelle with nduja and tomato confit to cheddar-filled tortellini to casarecce with smoked sweet potato, whatever you get will be delicious.